lsm/genji/doc/site.md

   - It has setter/getter methods and can be used to save and retrieve `settings`
   - It can load and expose your `app` to external world and manage maps between url and app function
   - It works with `middleware`
-  - It works with `view` and renders result by convension
+  - It works with `view` and renders result by convention
   - Settings, middleware and apps are all namespaced by `env`

 ## Usage